baroquon/reefpoints/source/posts/2016-08-16-The-minumum-knowledge-you-need-to-start-metaprogramming-in-Elixir.md

 * Macro.to_string

-It converts the given quoted expression to a string.
+It converts the given quoted expressions to a string.

 ```
 Macro.to_string(ast)